gbajsingh/Excel-web-scraping-automation/Santa Clara County Project/README.md

-*In case of interruption, while running the script, the script will pick up from where the row it has left when ran again.
+*In case of interruption, while running code, the script will pick up from the row it has stopped when ran again.